telvarost/FishinFoodTweaks-StationAPI/README.md

 You will need ModMenu and GlassConfigAPI if you want to tweak different parts of the mod.
 See installation instructions below.
 * Mod now works on Multiplayer with GlassConfigAPI version 2.0+ used to sync configs!
+* Mod has BHCreative creative mode support (adds a tab with unique fish to creative menu)

 ## List of changes